Why It Matters

 plotly.graph_objects.Figure

-A heatmap figure showing industry-level analysis
+Heatmap figure showing industry-level thematic analysis

 """